RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

 - Python
 ---

-## Input - levels
+## Input - Levels
-So in this puzzle we are presented with a level - simple concept, that basically mean an array of numbers.
+In this puzzle, we are presented with a level — a simple concept that basically means an array of numbers.
-We also get two rules, that determine if the level is safe or not.
+We also have two rules that determine if the level is safe:
-Level is safe, if it follows both of those rules:
-- all numbers in a level are either *increasing* or *decreasing* (level is monothonic)
+- All numbers in a level are either *increasing* or *decreasing* (i.e., the level is monotonic).
-- two numbers in a level has to differ by *at least one*, and *at most three*
+- Two numbers in a level must differ by *at least one* and *at most three*.

-This is how the example input looks like:
+This is how the example input looks:
 ```
 7 6 4 2 1
 1 2 7 8 9